techiediaries/techiediaries/_posts/2020/angular-9/auth/2019-09-12-jwt-authentication-angular-9-example.md

 - Next, you need to have Angular CLI 8 installed.
 If it's not installed, you simply need to run the `npm install -g @angular/cli` command to install the CLI globally on your system.
 - Finally, you need to have an Angular 8 project or simply run the `ng start angular-authentication-example` command and answer the CLI questions to generate your project.

-With these requirements installed, you should be ready to start creating your Angular 8 service that encapsulates all the code for implementing JWT authentication in your Angular application.
+With these requirements installed, you should be ready to start creating your Angular 9 service that encapsulates all the code for implementing JWT authentication in your Angular application.

-## Setting up `HttpClient`
+## Setting up Angular 9 `HttpClient`

 You need to setup `HttpClient` before being able to send HTTP requests to the server.
 We have previously done that in a previous [tutorial](https://www.techiediaries.com/angular-httpclient).
 You can either follow that tutorial for more information about using `HttpClient` or simply setup `HttpClient` by importing `HttpClientModule` from the `@angular/common/http` package and include it in the `imports` array of the application module.